 The Streets of San Francisco

-The first season of Hill Street Blues won an astounding eight Emmy awards; a record surpassed only by The West Wing.
+The first season of Hill Street Blues won an astounding eight Emmy awards, a record surpassed only by The West Wing.
 During its run, it received 98 Emmy Award nominations.
-The show ran for a total of 146 episodes over the course of seven seasons.
+The show ran for a total of 146 episodes for seven seasons.

 The Closer television series is an American crime drama on the TNT television network from 2005 to 2012.
 The show ran for a total of 109 episodes.
 The series stars well-known actress Kyra Sedgwick as Deputy Chief Brenda Leigh Johnson.
 Sedgwick plays a Georgia police detective who moves to Los Angeles, California.
 There, she leads the Priority Murder Squad (later renamed the Priority Homicide Division), which is a special police team that focuses specifically on high-profile murder cases.

 The show received nominations for many awards, including Golden Globe Awards, Screen Actors Guild Awards, Saturn Awards, Emmys, and many more.
 Kyra Sedgwick received nominations and won awards almost every season the show aired.

 The A-Team is an American action-adventure television series about a fictional group of ex-United States Army Special Forces men who work as soldiers of fortune who are on the run from the military.
 They were on the run for a “crime they didn’t commit” while in Vietnam.
 The series debuted in 1983 and ran for five seasons on the NBC television network.
 Frank Lupo and Stephen J. Cannell wrote and produced the series.
 Cannell.
 The members of the A-Team cast consist of:

 - Lieutenant Colonel John “Hannibal” Smith (George Peppard)